 B. Unearned Revenue.
 The Authority requires the QSCB borrowers to prepay bondholder interest to the Debt Service Fund as outlined in the loan agreements.
-The interest of the Debt Service Fund is credited back to the borrower as bondholder interest payments are made.
+The interest earned on the investments in the Debt Service Fund is credited back to the borrower as bondholder interest payments are made.
 The prepaid interest is reported on the statement of net position as unearned revenue and is not amortized.